chris-at-github/qinx-typo3/INSTALL.md

 --------------------------

 TYPO3 requires a web server with a PHP environment and a database.
-The minimum system requirements for running TYPO3 CMS 6.2 LTS are:
+The minimum system requirements for running TYPO3 CMS 7 are:

 * Webserver capable of running PHP applications (Apache, Nginx, IIS or other)
-* PHP >5.3.7 up to 5.5 (PHP 5.4 or later recommended)
+* PHP 5.5 up to 7
-* MySQL 5.1 up to 5.6 or compatible (no "strict mode", see below)
+* MySQL 5.5 up to 5.6 or compatible (no "strict mode", see below)
 * more than 200 MB of disk space

+Note: If you use any other webserver than Apache, make sure you add the necessary configuration normally provided in the various `.htaccess` files inside the TYPO3 core.
+This configuration is security relevant, therefore only experienced server administrators should create such configuration.

 ### MySQL environment